 Hunched over her computer with her curly brown hair tied back in a ponytail, Emma Thoron could be any other overloaded and underslept high school student.
 She, like many others, is focused on school so that she may go to college and then grad school before starting a long and hard career.
 But don’t let this image of single minded studiousness fool you.
 When Miss Thoron does manage to stop her hands from creating computer programs and her head out of U.S. History, she enjoys preserving jam, discussing marketing techniques with her father, and visiting art museums.

-Currently, Miss Thoron is a junior and has been with The Viking Voice since her first year of high school.
+Currently, Miss Thoron is a senior and has been with The Viking Voice since her first year of high school.
 She is a reporter and marketing manager.
 Miss Thoron is hoping that the journalistic skills she will learn for The Viking Voice will make her college application essays less dull.
 In the past few years, she has found that while writing for The Viking Voice can be hard—alright, super hard—the fun and learning involved is immeasurable.

 Contact her at firstname.lastname@example.org if you want to advertise your business!

-Tim Jenson is a high school junior who wishes it to be known that he is finally tired of talking only to his French horn.
+Tim Jenson is a high school senior who wishes it to be known that he is finally tired of talking only to his French horn.
 Joining The Viking Voice, he correctly concluded, would be a great way to make new friends and develop his creative writing talents.

 In addition to playing his instrument and writing, Tim enjoys composing and listening to music, Legos, Magic: The Gathering, kittens, and reading.
 When asked about what type of articles he would like to write, Tim confessed that he would love to write about anything but sports.

-Arla Sutton is a sophomore who has decided that with only Environmental Club, 6 classes, soccer, basketball and crew, she is not quite busy enough.
+Arla Sutton is a junior who has decided that with only Environmental Club, 6 classes, soccer, basketball and crew, she is not quite busy enough.
 She has decided to join The Viking Voice in order to ensure that she has no free time at all, and to learn more about the ins and outs of publishing a paper under a strict deadline.
 In her occasional free time, Sutton enjoys traveling, reading, playing soccer, basketball, and rowing.
 She is also grateful for Fridays, the invention of pie, puppies, and the holidays.

 Sutton is looking forward to contributing to The Viking Voice and hopefully learning more about the process of publishing a newspaper from beginning to finish.